Basic Skin Care

 A proper medical diagnosis is important, and occasional medical checks especially during an outbreak may be necessary to bring the condition under control.
 However most of the time the steps you will need to take to protect your skin you will be able to do yourself.

 The most fundamental measure you can take to protect your skin and keep it as healthy as possible is to moisturise your skin.
 The skin’s ability to produce sebum is affected when you have eczema.
-Since sebum is the natural moisturizing oil that keeps the skin supple, a lack of sebum will result in dry, fragile skin.
+Since sebum is the natural moisturising oil that keeps the skin supple, a lack of sebum will result in dry, fragile skin.

 Emollients work in two ways